CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

     "type": "link_up", // Connect item to a vehicle or appliance, such as plugging a chargeable device into a power source.
     "cable_type": "generic_device_cable" // The item type of the cable created with this action ( Optional, defaults to "generic_device_cable" ).
     "cable_length": 5 // Maximum length of the cable ( Optional, defaults to 2 ).
+    "charge_rate": "60 W" // Charge rate in watts.
+A positive value will charge the device's chargeable batteries at the expense of the connected power grid.
+                          // A negative value will charge the connected electrical grid's batteries at the expense of the device's.
-    "charge_rate": "60 W" // Charge rate in watts ( Optional, defaults to "0 W" ).
+                          // A value of 0 will provide power to the device, but will not charge its batteries ( Optional, defaults to "0 W" ).
     "efficiency": 7 // one_in(this) chance to fail adding 1 charge every charge interval ( Optional, defaults to 7, which is around 85% efficiency ).
-    "menu_text": // Text displayed in the activation screen ( Optional, defaults to "Plug in / Unplug").
+    "menu_text": // Text displayed in the activation screen ( Optional, defaults to "Connect / Disconnect").
 },
 "use_action" : {
     "type" : "delayed_transform", // Like transform, but it will only transform when the item has a certain age